-- i.
-Individuals whose permanent residence is outside the State of Minnesota and outside the service areas of the health plans participating in Advantage.
-(This category includes employees temporarily residing outside Minnesota on temporary assignment or paid leave (including sabbatical leaves) and all dependent children (including college students) and spouses living out of area.)
-The point of service (POS) benefit described below is available to these individuals.
-All terms and conditions outlined in the Summary of Benefits apply.
-This benefit is not available for services received within the service areas of the health plans participating in Advantage. - 1) Deductible.
-There is a three hundred fifty dollar (\$350) annual deductible per person, with a maximum deductible per family per year of seven hundred dollars (\$700). - 2) Coinsurance.
-After the deductible is satisfied, seventy percent (70%) coverage up to the plan out-of-pocket maximum designated below. - j.
-Lifetime maximums and non-prescription out-of-pocket maximums.
-Coverage under Advantage is not subject to a per person lifetime maximum.
-Coverage under Advantage is subject to a plan year, non-prescription drug, out-of-pocket maximum of one thousand dollars (\$1,000) per person or two thousand dollars (\$2,000) per family. - k.
-Minute Clinics.
-Services received at Minute Clinics are subject to a ten dollar (\$10) copayment in each year of the Agreement.
-First dollar deductibles are waived for Minute Clinic visits.
+- k.
+In-Network Convenience Clinics and Online Care.
+Services received at in-network convenience clinics and online care are subject to a ten dollar (\$10) copayment in each year of the Agreement.
+First dollar deductibles are waived for convenience clinic and online care visits.
 (Note that prescriptions received as a result of a visit are subject to the drug copayment and out-of-pocket maximums described above at 6A2(4)e).) - 3.
 Benefit Level Two Health Care Network Determination.
-Issues regarding the health care networks for the 2007 insurance year shall be negotiated in accordance with the following procedures: - a.
-At least twelve (12) weeks prior to the open enrollment period for the 2007 insurance year the Employer shall meet and confer with the Joint Labor/Management Committee on Health Plans in an attempt to reach agreement on the Benefit Level Two health care networks. - b.
+Issues regarding the health care networks for the 2017 insurance year shall be negotiated in accordance with the following procedures: - a.
+At least twelve (12) weeks prior to the open enrollment period for the 2017 insurance year the Employer shall meet and confer with the Joint Labor/Management Committee on Health Plans in an attempt to reach agreement on the Benefit Level Two health care networks. - b.
 If no agreement is reached within five (5) working days, the Employer and the Joint Labor/Management Committee on behalf of all of the exclusive representatives shall submit a list of providers/provider groups in dispute to a mutually agreed upon neutral expert in health care delivery systems for final and binding resolution.
-The only providers/provider groups that may be submitted for resolution by this process are those for which, since the list for the 2006 insurance year was established, Benefit Level Two access has changed, or those that are intended to address specific problems caused by a reduction in Benefit Level Two access.
+The only providers/provider groups that may be submitted for resolution by this process are those for which, since the list for the 2016 insurance year was established, Benefit Level Two access has changed, or those that are intended to address specific problems caused by a reduction in Benefit Level Two access.